Jcrash29/jcrash29.github.com/travels/_posts/2015-10-29-honeymoon.md

 * Matisse: "Spoiler alert.
 Marisa goes to New Zealand comes back with wrong hobbit."
 * Marissa: " is that a goat on a leaf?"
 * Hawaiian airlines lady: "There will be no late boarding.
 No exceptions.
 Mahalo." --- Us: "Mahalo, also known as a subtle fuck you"
+* hobbit bus driver: "Reality is the opposite of fantasy" --- "that's why hobbiton is the opposite of England"
+* us:  "This driver is an oroboric talker"
+* hobbit bus driver: "hobbiton is very progressive, and doesn't judge based on height so you can be a tall hobbit if you want to be"